Writing a report

 Understanding the context and purpose of the report

 Understanding your readership will provide a focus for considering what kind of information you should include in your report.
 In other words, you need to understand the reader's expectations (i.e. what they need to know) in order to produce an effective report.
 If your report has been set as an assignment, you can usually assume your tutor/lecturer/demonstrator to be the reader unless otherwise specified.
-This site will give you more detailed information on the lecturer's expectations.

 A report as storytelling: content of your report